specifically: an armed uprising of Palestinians against Israeli occupation of the West Bank and Gaza Strip

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'intifada.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'intifada.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Arabic intifāḍa, literally, the act of shaking off